wxling002/ict381-lab-notes/LAB_0E.md

 Before you start, please ensure that you have the following:
 *   A GitHub account
-*   You have installed Github Classroom extension in VSCode
+*   You have installed Github Classroom extension in VSCode on Ubuntu WSL.
+(For Windows user)

 If you have not done so, please refer to
 *   `Lab_0A.md` or `Lab_0B.md` for installation of the GitHub classroom extension depending on your platform.